 Private Investigator Salaries in Allentown, Pittsburgh, Harrisburg, and Philadelphia

-Job prospects in PA remain strong, whether you’re in the state’s eastern or western region, but it’s Pittsburgh that impresses.
-The BLS ranked this metro region first in the nation for its employment of private investigators in May 2019, with a total of 1,520 PIs.
+Job prospects in PA remain strong, whether you’re in the state’s eastern or western region, but it’s Philadelphia that impresses.
+The BLS ranked this metro region among the top in the nation in terms of jobs for private investigators, with some 660 PIs working here as of 2023.

-The following BLS stats in 2019 reveal the median-top 10% salary range for PIs in Pennsylvania’s largest MSAs:
+The following BLS stats from 2023 show the median – top 10% salary range for PIs in Pennsylvania’s largest metro areas: